wake-82/Depth3D/README.md

 ## QnA

-- Q: The letterbox removal feature isn't working.
+Q: The letterbox removal feature isn't working.<br>
-- A: If there is text inside the letterbox or the resolution is not the standard 16:9 aspect ratio, the letterbox may not be recognized.
+A: If there is text inside the letterbox or the resolution is not the standard 16:9 aspect ratio, the letterbox may not be recognized.

-- Q: I only see a black screen on streaming sites like Netflix or Disney+.
+Q: I only see a black screen on streaming sites like Netflix or Disney+.<br>
-- A: Screen capture is blocked due to DRM protection policies.
+A: Screen capture is blocked due to DRM protection policies.
 Try disabling hardware acceleration in your web browser settings.

-- Q: The game screen is cropped or displaying incorrectly.
+Q: The game screen is cropped or displaying incorrectly.<br>
-- A: Because this app relies on screen capture, full-screen mode may not work properly.
+A: Because this app relies on screen capture, full-screen mode may not work properly.
 Try changing the game's display settings to 'Windowed' or 'Borderless Windowed' mode.

 ## Credits (Acknowledgements)